rgleave/proj2/EnergyForecastingWorkshop.md

 **Step 2: Building Foundational Infrastructure for the Workshop**

-  Note: Even though this is a fully-serverless solution, you will need to set up some basic security roles and system parameters.
-The Workshop Dependency Stack is created by launching a cloudformation stack which builds basic infrastructure and permissions needed for the workshop, as well as some Glue databases and tables.
-You do not need to change any of the pre-set parameters.
-(Note: for more background on the purpose of this infrastructure, refer to the [MLOps dependency stack](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/DependencyStack.md).
+ Even though this is a fully-serverless solution, you will need to establish some basic infrastructure and permissions needed for the workshop, as well as some Glue databases and tables.
+A cloudformation template is provided to do that for you.
+Download and examine the Workshop Dependency Stack cloudformation template.
+Read the comments to embedded in the template and pay particular attention to how you are able to automatically build AWS GLUE databases and tables with code.

   a)  Navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) and select your desired deployment region.
 Launch the following cloudformation template to build the resources.
+(Note: You do not need to change any of the pre-set parameters.
+(Note: for more background on the purpose of this infrastructure, refer to the [MLOps dependency stack](https://github.com/aws-samples/amazon-forecast-samples/blob/main/ml_ops/docs/DependencyStack.md).)

   ```
   https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/workshop-dependency-stack.yaml